 "There is no doubt that we can take steps that would mean the economy was growing a percent or a percentage and a half faster.
 That could mean half a million to a million additional jobs," Obama said.

-U.S. GDP output expanded at a tepid 1.3 percent annual rate in the second quarter of this year and unemployment remained at a painfully high 9.1 percent in July.
+U.S. GDP output expanded at an annual rate of 1 percent in the second quarter of this year -- a downward revision of the Commerce Department's prior estimate of 1.3 percent -- and unemployment remained at a painfully high 9.1 percent in July.